- ASSISTANT PROFESSOR Radiology

 - fast MR imaging and spectroscopy methods for quantitative neuroimaging.

-- reliable MR techniques for functional and structural assessment of spinal cord, nerve roots, optic nerve, and retina.
+- reliable MR techniques for functional and structural assessment of spinal cord, nerve roots, and optic nerve.

 There is an immediate opening of a postdoc position.